darklang/dark/README.md

 development container in Docker, which has the exact right versions of all the tools we use.

-- If you're using VSCode, we run our build scripts the VSCode devcontainer.
+- If you're using VSCode, we run our build scripts in the VSCode devcontainer.
 See [the VSCode instructions](docs/vscode-setup.md) for instructions.
 - Otherwise, simply run `scripts/builder --compile --watch --test`